Qualifying For A Mortgage With 2 Primary Residences

 The status of the house matters because second homes and rentals are riskier to finance.
 Fannie Mae, for example, adds a 3.375 percent charge for a rental home with 20 percent down.

-In addition, most government-backed loans don't allow second homes or rental properties.Click to see today's rates (Sep 24th, 2017)
+In addition, most government-backed loans don't allow second homes or rental properties.Verify your new rate (Nov 23rd, 2017)

 What if you live in two homes pretty much equally?
 Can you finance them both as primary residences?

 It depends.
 Lenders resolve these issues case-by-case, and they examine several variables: